How do we get better if we have to constantly prove we’re in pain? And does that constant need to prove we’re in pain prevent us from getting better?

 So I hid them.
 I hid my shame, my fear, my anxiety, my worry, my pain, because I didn’t want to burden anyone.
 I didn’t want to appear weak, defeated, broken.
 Less.
 Unworthy.
 A failure.

-So I shared my few moments of light.
+So I shared a few moments of light.
 Moments I desperately wanted to magnify, to make last, to give me hope.

-Those moments would cause me more pain when used against me by those blind to the depths of the darkness those small slivers of light pierced.
+Those shared moments caused me more pain when used against me by those blind to the depths of the darkness those small slivers of light pierced.

 I started second guessing not only everything I shared, but everything I did.